 Once again it is important to try and understanding the program Rousseau is presenting from the philosopher’s point of view.
 Earlier he mentioned that conditions of life are so that man could not subsist in his state of nature forever, thus his consenting to the social pact to ensure preservation.
 It is the nature of this contract that must be explored to understand Rousseau’s reasoning.
 He states that, “there is one sole law that by its nature demands unanimous consent: it is the social pact.”
 Therefore, the social contract (or “pact”) is the only obligation that any individual is sworn to, but is never subjugated by: “If therefore when the social pact is agreed there are those who oppose it, their opposition does not invalidate the contract, but merely prevents it from being applied to them: they are foreigners among citizens.”
 This is in stark contrast to Hobbes’s covenants, whose obligations are to be enforced authoritatively, if necessary; any person in Rousseau’s society can simply opt out of the community, if he so determines.

-The main problem Rousseau fails to consider in The Social Contract, is that in such an environment, there is no reason to believe that it will be the solidarity of the people’s general will that will govern the community, rather than the fear induced conformity.
+The main problem Rousseau fails to consider in The Social Contract, is that in such an environment, there is no reason to believe that it will be the solidarity of the people’s general will that will govern the community, rather than fear induced conformity.
 And in an environment like that, the difference between a system governed by a unified majority, and a system corrupted by the whim of an influential minority, is not as readily noticeable as one might think.
-In fact, in cunning hands, the will of the people, can easily be swayed to serve the will of the few; and the people might never even be the wiser.
+In fact, in cunning hands, the will of the people, can easily be swayed to serve the will of the few; and the people might be none the wiser about it.

 Rousseau, Jean-Jacques.
 The Social Contract.
 “Book I: Chapter 1,” Oxford University Press (New York: 1994), p.
 45.